-Talk to the family – while many offers of help are well intentioned it is important to talk to the family first to see if they are open to this sort of generosity.
-Don’t push it and let them know that their will be minimal work on their part, just re-heating the food when they are ready to eat.
+While many offers of help are well-intentioned it is important to talk to the family first to see if they are open to this sort of generosity.
+Don’t push it and let them know that their will be minimal work on their part, just reheating the food when they are ready to eat.
 It may also be helpful to let them know that this will help keep the people who want to help organized so they don’t end up with 5 meals 1 day and none the next.

-Get Organized – Decide how you are going to track the Meal Train.
-You can use a shared spreadsheet on Google Docs or a free meal train app that makes it easy to track who is signing up for which day.
+Decide how you are going to track the Meal Train.
+You can use a shared spreadsheet on Google Docs.
+You can also use a free meal train app that makes it easy to track who is signing up for which day.
 Check out the list below for some free apps you can use for Meal Trains.

-Get prepared– A great way to organize the train is to put a cooler at the drop off location so that if the family is out or if they would rather not be disturbed there is a safe place to drop off the food.
-A couple ice packs placed in the cooler daily will keep everything fresh until the family brings the meal inside.
+A great way to organize the train is to put a cooler at the drop-off location.
+This is so that if the family is out, or they would rather not be disturbed, there is a safe place to drop off the food.
+A couple of ice packs placed in the cooler daily will keep everything fresh until the family brings the meal inside.
 A sign on the top of the cooler can be flipped over to let the family know the meal has been dropped off and is waiting for them.

 Free Apps for Organizing a Meal Train

-If love Google Docs then the quickest option may be create a public spreadsheet with a row with the dates meals are needed.
-Then people would complete the columns beside the date they are choosing with the who is providing the meal and what they are providing (to try to avoid duplicates).
+Google Docs may be the quickest Meal Train App option.
+Create a public spreadsheet with a row including the dates meals are needed.
+Then people would complete the columns beside the date they are choosing with who is providing the meal and what they are providing (to try to avoid duplicates).

-I have used the website MealTrain.com for a couple of Meal Trains I have participated in and it provides a easy to navigate user interface where you are able to quickly see what dates open to provide meals and sign up for a date that works for you.
+I have used the website MealTrain.com for a couple of Meal Trains I have participated in.
+This Meal Train App provides an easy-to-navigate user interface where you are able to quickly see what dates are open to provide meals.
+Then you can sign up for a date that works for you.
 MealTrain.com also provides an email confirmation and an email reminder the day before your selected Meal Train day.

 If you are organizing the meal train, remember to include instructions such as:

-The link for to the Meal Train calendar can easily be shared via email or social media so that people can easily sign up to support the family needing a helping hand.
+The link to the Meal Train calendar can easily be shared via email or social media.
+People can easily sign up to support a family needing a helping hand.